Urgent Need for UK AI Crisis Response to Counter Disinformation

 Key Statistics:

-- Oxford University study reveals 70% of global disinformation is generated using AI.
+- An Oxford University study found that AI now powers 70% of global disinformation campaigns.

-- Pew Research Center finds 64% of Americans struggle to identify fake news.
+- The public is losing its ability to discern truth.
+A Pew Research Center study found 64% of Americans now struggle to tell fake news from real.

 Action Guide: 3 Steps to Take Now